howyp/ropes/README.md

 Every valid `Rope` can be:
 * **Parsed** safely from a `String`
-* **Writen** precisely back to a `String`
+* **Written** precisely back to a `String`
 - **Decomposed** into its constituent parts
-- **Composed** with other `Rope`s to form a new one
+- **Composed** with other `Rope`s to form a new ones
-- **Generate** arbitrary values which match the definition
+- **Generated** through arbitrary values which always adhere to the definition

 ### Current Status

-At the moment, this is very much a proof of concept to see if we can get something working that is useful more than a toy.
+At the moment, this is very much an alpha.
+Although lots of effort has been made to ensure good testing, the API may be subject to breaking and radical changes.

-Because it supports
+Also, because it supports
-[literal types](https://docs.scala-lang.org/sips/42.type.html), for the moment we only support Scala 2.13, but it should be possible to also build against Scala 2.12 in the future
+[literal types](https://docs.scala-lang.org/sips/42.type.html), for the moment we only support Scala 2.13, but it should be possible to also build against Scala 2.12 in the future.

 ### Inspirations